 Fried foods are another trigger for inflammation.
 They contain high levels of inflammatory advanced glycation end products (AGEs), which are formed when anything is cooked to high temperatures, smoked, dried, fried, pasteurized or grilled.

 6. Refined Flour

-Refined flour, in other words, anything that is white and not whole-wheat, has been stripped of slow-digesting fibres and nutrients, which means your body breaks down these items very quickly.
+Refined flour, in other words, anything that is white and not whole-wheat, has been stripped of slow-digesting fibers and nutrients, which means your body breaks down these items very quickly.
 This will spike insulin levels, resulting in a pro-inflammatory body response.

 7. Red Meat

 When we consume red meat, a chemical called Neu5gc is produced.
 This chemical spurs cancer progression and produces an inflammatory response in the body.